Patterns

 This is the moment where:

-UI stops being screens and starts becoming a system
+UI stops being screens and starts becoming a scalable system.

 Common mistakesLink to section